ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01L_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 30:57 [[start:1857290][end:1860520]] And that's what makes practical programming possible.
 [[start:1861130][end:1878780]] So from these no go theorems that tell you what you can't do, you actually get an enormous boost into it and use to probe the world and develop theories and on and on and on.

-31:20 [[start:1880290][end:1891680]] So in a sense, Godel birthed not only computer science, but practical computing by showing us that virtualization is just the way the world works.
+31:20 [[start:1880290][end:1891680]] So in a sense, Gödel birthed not only computer science, but practical computing by showing us that virtualization is just the way the world works.
 [[start:1892150][end:1908230]] So now let's go back to physics where these ideas were replicated, basically reintroduced, reinvented by Feynman in developing his path integral formulation of quantum theory.
 [[start:1908570][end:1921882]] And basically what Feyman realized was that in any physical process, the observer Alice prepares some state that she's interested in.